 In many cases the experimental arrangement will be such that not all of the particles produced will be detected.
-In such cases the branch code PAR must be used in REACTION SF5.
+In such cases the branch code PAR must be used in REACTION SF5, and the energy range of the selected particles must be entered in the COMMON or DATA section.
 The most common experimental occurrence of this will be limits on the energies of the particle detected.